EAA Chapter 983, Inc

 - the mission, vision, goals and objectives of the EAA through programs and services within the Chapter family.

-A significant portion of our Chapter history from about the year 2000 may be gleaned from the Newsletters and Newsletter Archives.
+A significant portion of our Chapter history from about the year 2000 may be gleaned from our homepage blog posts, Newsletters, and Newsletter Archives.
 A State of Texas tax filing indicates the Experimental Aircraft Association Chapter 983, Inc was registered February 27, 1992.
 The officers were Gary Green (Pres), Dennis Trusty (VP), and David Moore (Sec-Treas).

 We are a community of aviation enthusiasts who promote and support recreational flying.
 More than 180,000 members worldwide share a common passion for all things aviation.
 EAA is headquartered in Oshkosh, Wisconsin, and hosts the EAA AirVenture Oshkosh Fly-In & Convention every July.